Fudge (chocolate bar): Production

-In November/December 2010, production of Fudge was transferred to Cadbury's new plant in Skarbimierz, Poland from the Keynsham Cadbury's plant in Somerset.
+In November/December 2010, production of Fudge was transferred to Cadbury's new plant in Skarbimierz-Osiedle, Poland from the Keynsham Cadbury's plant in Somerset.
 Labels for these products do not state a country of origin, instead stating "Made in the EU under licence from Cadbury UK Ltd".

 Advertising

 The jingle for the 1970s television advert was written by Mike d'Abo.
 Said jingle was sung by eight year old Clive Griffin, who also sang the jingle 'if you like a lot of chocolate' for Club.
 It appeared on 'The 100 Greatest TV Ads' in May 2000 on Channel 4.